 The overseas participant will be responsible for the following expenses:

 - The fee is not refundable if you are accepted to participate in the program.
 If you are not accepted, you will receive a refund.
 You can pay the Application fee by clicking HERE.
-If you reside in Canada, please click HERE to process your fee.

 - Round trip flight to Macedonia.